osama-ammar/detection-app/README.md

 # end to end object detection app
-- preprocessing steps
-- getting a trained model
+- getting data
+- versioning data with dvc
+- data visualization and statistics
+- using pretrained yolo8 and fine tuning it
-- preparing GUI
+- preparing stremline GUI
 - deployment